aishwarya3126/solvemysudokuu/README.md

 # Sudoku Solver
-- Enter the stating state of the sudoku and click submit to get the solution
+- Enter the stating state of the sudoku and click submit to get the solution.